Tallinn

+Names and etymology

+The name Tallinn is Estonian.
+It has been widely considered a historical derivation of Taani-linna, meaning "Danish-castle" (Castrum Danorum), conceivably because the Danish invaders built the castle in place of the Estonian stronghold after the 1219 battle of Lyndanisse.

-The Icelandic Njal's saga—composed after 1270, but describing events between 960 and 1020—mentions an event that occurred somewhere in the area of Tallinn and calls the place Rafala (probably a derivation of Rävala, Revala, or some other variant of the Estonian name of the adjacent medieval Estonian county).
+The Icelandic Njál's saga—composed after 1270, but describing events between 960 and 1020—mentions an event that occurred somewhere in the area of Tallinn and calls the place Rafala (probably a derivation of Revala, Rävala, or some other variant of the Estonian name of the adjacent medieval Estonian county).
 Soon after the Danish conquest in 1219, the town became known in the Scandinavian and German languages as Reval (Revalia).
-Reval was in official use in Estonia until 1918.
+The etymology of Revala and derivatives in Estonian is unclear and hypotheses are numerous.